cholmcdowell/Zubnetting-Basic-Subnetting-Tool-Program/README.md

 ## ⚠️ Disclaimer

-This software is currently under development and may contain bugs or incomplete functionality.
+This software has completed alpha testing but may still contain bugs or limitations.

 Always verify networking calculations before using them in production environments.